 - cessation for high school students

 Though strategies and activities can be designed locally,they must be based on research on effective practices to prevent the initiation of tobacco use and reduce tobacco product consumption among youth already using.
-The Tobacco Education Coalition (TEC) is the lead agency for tobacco control activities in our County.
-It is located in the Human Service Agency of the San Mateo County Health Department.
+The San Mateo County Tobacco Prevention Program is the lead agency for tobacco control activities in our County.
+It is located in the Behavioral Health and Recovery Services Division of the San Mateo County Health System.
 Collaboration and coordination with this agency is an essential part of TUPE comprehensive planning.

 The TUPE Coordinator for the County is the SMCOE Prevention Education Coordinator.
 The role of the Coordinator is to provide:

 - leadership and strategic direction to LEA tobacco education efforts;

 - technical assistance to districts receiving TUPE funding to help them design effective programs and meet funding requirements;

 - information and updates on trends in youth tobacco use behaviors, and in effective prevention and intervention curriculum and strategies;

 - staff development opportunities to prepare staff to deliver tobacco instruction on science-based curriculum;